msinta/askphill/README.md

 🔗  [Link to Website ](https://msinta.github.io/askphill/)

-- Objective:
+## Objective:
 Recreate the mobile menu from STOX energy socks.
 The assignment is designed to assess your ability
 to:

-The design file is supplied here(https://www.figma.com/file/yMto60axvQDtjwDIRMAxdF/STOX-Assignment-2022...), please recreate the design in a pixel-perfect manner.
-If you find instances where the design hinders your development, it is recommended to use your best judgement to make the menu look as presentable as possible.

-Functionality:
 1. Follow a design to the pixel;
 2. Style websites;
 3. How you would model and manipulate simple data in React / Javascript.

-Additional:
+The design file is supplied here(https://www.figma.com/file/yMto60axvQDtjwDIRMAxdF/STOX-Assignment-2022...), please recreate the design in a pixel-perfect manner.
+If you find instances where the design hinders your development, it is recommended to use your best judgement to make the menu look as presentable as possible.

+## Functionality:
 1. When you click on hamburger it appears (see for reference).
 By default the page should be empty.